sree2chin/ihm-alumni-1-backend/README.md

 Usage:
 On register and login, user token will be sent as response, store that in front end and send it back in header with key name "token".

+For user register|login|update, there are routes in routes/index.js

+For reference there are sample models/routes(campgrounds and comments).